Mystar-x/VKR_3D-Seg-Pointnet/1_Pointnet_PartSeg/README.md

 ## Part segmentation dataset
+I choose point cloud airplanes from Shapenet dataset as one test example.
 The dataset includes 2609 point clouds representing different airplanes, where every point has its coordinates in 3D space and a label of an airplane’s part the point belongs to.
 As all images have different number of points and PyTorch library functions require images of the same size to form a PyTorch tensor, we sample uniformly 2000 points from every point cloud.

-You can download the dataset by following [this link](https://drive.google.com/drive/u/1/folders/1Z5XA4uJpA86ky0qV1AVgA_G1_ETkq9En)
+Use one dataset by following shared dataset in goodle drive [this link](https://drive.google.com/drive/u/1/folders/1Z5XA4uJpA86ky0qV1AVgA_G1_ETkq9En)

 ## Part segmentation performance
 The resulting accuracy on the validation dataset is 88%.
 In the original paper part segmentation results corresponding to category of objects (airplanes) is 83.4%.